Becoming Eligible for Social Security Benefits by Being Currently Insured

 • aged 18 or older but became disabled before the age of 22.

-The surviving spouse benefits may also be available to a surviving former spouse.
+The mother's or father's benefits might also be available to a surviving ex-spouse.

-To determine whether someone is currently insured, subtract three years from the year the person died.
-The 13-quarter period begins with the first quarter (three years ago) that corresponds to the quarter the person died.
-Here is an example.
+To determine whether someone was currently insured at the time of death, subtract three years from the year the person died.
+The 13-quarter period begins with the quarter three years ago corresponding to the person's death.
+So, if someone died in the second quarter of 2024, the 13-quarter period begins with the start of the second quarter of 2021.

 Consider Contacting an Attorney